COOK OF LANE DELPH AND BRETTON

 ix JEMIMA COOK; m 26 Nov 1732, Stoke-on-Trent, HENRY MEIR.

 2 STEWARD COOK of Lane Delph, Staffordshire, and of Bretton, Yorkshire, brickmaker, was baptised on 9 July 1710 at Blithfield and buried on 4 May 1788 in Woolley with West Bretton.
 Steward married first, on 5 March 1737/38 at Wolstanton, MARY RHODES.
+Mary was born ca 1710.
 Steward married, as his second or later wife, on 12 March 1764 at Sandal Magna, ELIZABETH WHITE.

 Children of Steward and Mary (Rhodes) Cook: